 We’re not under the same roof

 You may not be able to simply drop by your colleague’s remote office (if you did, you might find yourself holding a meeting on their bed).
+This is especially the case for freelance PMs whose work can more closely resembles one of the types of consulting, as they jump around from project to project virtually over the course of the day.

 However, even though your team is spread over different time zones and locations, you’re probably already well-versed in building relationships that span geographical boundaries.
-The foundations for success, such as basic communication skills and use of enabling technology, are already in place—they just need to be tweaked for managing remote relationships.
+The foundations for success, such as basic meeting practices, communication skills, and use of enabling technology, are already in place—they just need to be tweaked for managing remote relationships.
 Just as you had to experiment until you found the right time of day and medium for connecting with your valued supplier, your interaction with remote workers has to be orchestrated through conscientious planning.
 In today’s global markets, we already conduct business with long-distance suppliers, customers, agents, project sponsors, etc.

 Take a deep breath, and remember: you’re already familiar with the foundational skills for managing an efficient virtual team